Iceland 5-Day Road Trip

 Diamond Beach

-Good news.
-The weather cooperated and we enjoyed varying degrees of sunshine.
-An all-around pleasant day for the 7-hour trek back to Reykjavik.
+Good news!
+The weather cooperated, and we enjoyed varying degrees of sunshine.
+It was an all-around pleasant day for the 7-hour trek back to Reykjavik.
 We made several stops along the way, including a second look at the Jökulsárlón Glacier Lagoon and Diamond Beach.

-The light is everything in photography and I did some long exposure captures at Diamond beach with chunks of ice along the beach.
+Light is everything in photography, and I took some long-exposure photographs at Diamond Beach with chunks of ice along the beach.

 Chunks of ice melting on the shoreline at Diamond Beach, Iceland